GRAZIER'S GRASSROOTS OF GRAZING SCHOOL

 - How to keep grazing through summer and winter

 This Grazier’s Grassroots of Grazing School is limited to only 26 people.
 The tuition is $875 and a nonrefundable, nontransferable deposit of $100 will hold your place.
-You will receive hotel information by phone from our office upon registration.
+Upon registration, you will receive hotel information with your confirmation letter.

 The tuition does not include lodging or all meals.
 The Grazier’s Grassroots of Grazing School will begin at 8:30 AM on Wednesday, February 1, 2017 and end at 12 noon on Friday, February 3, 2017.